lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-All0 title='All-0 fragment detailed format'}

-The All-0 empty fragment format is used by a sender to request the retransmission of an ACK by the receiver.
+The All-0 empty fragment format is used by a sender to request the retransmission of an SCHC ACK by the receiver.
 It is only used in ACK-Always mode.

 ~~~~